dieterichlawson/tdml/README.md

 └── plots           # plot .pdfs
 ```

 We use `rake` to make it easy to organize and run the various scripts that make up the project.
-Our rake namespace is organized similarly to our directory namespace, with few differences.
+Our rake namespace is organized similarly to our directory namespace, with a few differences.

 ```
 $ rake --tasks